amazon-archives/sql-cli/README.md

 ![PyPi Downloads](https://img.shields.io/pypi/dm/odfe-sql-cli.svg)
 ![PRs welcome!](https://img.shields.io/badge/PRs-welcome!-success)

+---
+__NOTE:__ We have merged this repository into [Open Distro for Elasticsearch SQL](https://github.com/opendistro-for-elasticsearch/sql) as of 7/9/20.
+Please visit [here](https://github.com/opendistro-for-elasticsearch/sql/tree/master/sql-cli) for latest updates on SQL CLI.
+Thanks.
+---

 # Open Distro for Elasticsearch SQL CLI

 The SQL CLI component in Open Distro for Elasticsearch (ODFE) is a stand-alone Python application and can be launched by a 'wake' word `odfesql`.